TLCFEM/suanPan-manual/docs/Library/Material/Material1D/vonMises/Subloading1D.md

 ### Subloading Surface

-The subloadin surface is defined as
+The subloading surface is defined as

 $$
 f_s=|\eta|-z\sigma^y